unclewalter/unclewalter.github.io/_works/2015-06-12-inharmonicity-study-1.md

 date: "June 2015"
 title: "Inharmonicity Study 1"
 role: "Composer"
-type: "electronic"
-teaser: "it began as an ongoing study into physical objects and their imperfections when they produce sound.
-However, naturally as a part of the process of exploration, I did not entirely adhere to that brief and the piece has expanded into exploring frontier between synthetic sounding sounds and natural sounding sounds as well as indeterminate processes."
-frontpage: true

 categories:
   - electronic

-header:
-  image_fullwidth: "works/inharmonicity1.jpg"
 ---

 It began as an ongoing study into physical objects and their imperfections when they produce sound.
 However, naturally as a part of the process of exploration, I did not entirely adhere to that brief and the piece has expanded into exploring frontier between synthetic sounding sounds and natural sounding sounds as well as indeterminate processes.